-TEMPERATURE OF OCEAN WATERS:
+TEMPERATURE OF OCEAN WATERS

 Ocean waters get heated up by the solar energy just as land.
 The process of heating and cooling of the oceanic water is slower than land.

-Factors Affecting Temperature Distribution ON THE OCEANS:

-The factors which affect the distribution of temperature of ocean water are:
+Factors Affecting Temperature Distribution ON THE OCEANS The factors which affect the distribution of temperature of ocean water are :

-- i.
-Latitude: The temperature of surface water decreases from the equator towards the poles because the amount of insolation decreases pole ward. - ii.
-Unequal distribution of land and water: The oceans in the northern hemisphere receive more heat due to their contact with larger extent of land than the oceans in the southern hemisphere. - iii.
-Prevailing wind: The winds blowing from the land towards the oceans drive warm surface water away form the coast resulting in the upwelling of cold water from below. - iv.
-Ocean currents: Warm ocean currents raise the temperature in cold areas while the cold currents decrease the temperature in warm ocean areas.
-Gulf stream (warm current) raises the temperature near the eastern coast of North America and the West Coast of Europe while the Labrador current (cold current) lowers the temperature near the northeast coast of North America.
+(i) Latitude: the temperature of surface water decreases from the equator towards the poles because the amount of insolation decreases pole ward.

+(ii) Unequal distribution of land and water: the oceans in the northern hemisphere receive more heat due to their contact with larger extent of land than the oceans in the southern hemisphere.

+(iii) Prevailing wind: the winds blowing from the land towards the oceans drive warm surface water away form the coast resulting in the upwelling of cold water from below.
+It results into the longitudinal variation in the temperature.
+Contrary to this, the onshore winds pile up warm water near the coast and this raises the temperature.

+(iv) Ocean currents : warm ocean currents raise the temperature in cold areas while the cold currents decrease the temperature in warm ocean areas.
+Gulf stream (warm current) raises the temperature near the eastern coast of North America and the West Coast of Europe while the Labrador current (cold current) lowers the temperature near the north-east coast of North America. (v) Horizontal and Vertical Distribution of Temperature

-Horizontal and Vertical Distribution of Temperature: The temperature-depth profile for the ocean water shows how the temperature decreases with the increasing depth.
+The temperature-depth profile for the ocean water shows how the temperature decreases with the increasing depth.
 The profile shows a boundary region between the surface waters of the ocean and the deeper layers.
-The boundary usually begins around 100 - 400 m below the sea surface and extends several hundred of metres downward.
-This boundary region, from where there is a rapid decrease of temperature, is called the thermocline.
+The boundary usually begins around 100 - 400 m below the sea surface and extends several hundred of metres downward .This boundary region, from where there is a rapid decrease of temperature, is called the thermocline.

 About 90 per cent of the total volume of water is found below the thermocline in the deep ocean.
 In this zone, temperatures approach 0° C. The temperature structure of oceans over middle and low latitudes can be described as a three-layer system from surface to the bottom.

-- The first layer represents the top layer of warm oceanic water and it is about 500m thick with temperatures ranging between 20° and 25° C. This layer, within the tropical region, is present throughout the year but in mid -latitudes it develops only during summer. - The second layer called the thermocline layer lies below the first layer and is characterized by rapid decrease in temperature with increasing depth.
-The thermocline is 500 -1,000 m thick. - The third layer is very cold and extends up to the deep ocean floor.
+The first layer represents the top layer of warm oceanic water and it is about 500m thick with temperatures ranging between 20° and 25° C. This layer, within the tropical region, is present throughout the year but in mid -latitudes it develops only during summer.

+The second layer called the thermocline layer lies below the first layer and is characterized by rapid decrease in temperature with increasing depth.
+The thermocline is 500 -1,000 m thick.
+The third layer is very cold and extends up to the deep ocean floor.